Hidde-Heijnen/mlmi-vault/030 - Notes/Math/Matrixes.md

 To calculate the determinant, expand along any row or column using cofactors:
 $$\det(A) = \sum (-1)^{i+j} \cdot a_{ij} \cdot \det(M_{ij})$$
 Or  $$\det(A) = \sum a_{1j} \cdot C_{1j}$$where $M_{ij}$ is the minor of $a_{ij}$.
+- Adding a multiple of one row to another row preserves the determinant.
 ### Minor of NxN Matrix
 The **minor** $M_{ij}$ is the determinant of the submatrix formed by removing the $i$-th row and $j$-th column from matrix $A$.